ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S20/problems.md

 ### Q4: Solution

+- Assuming that they can sell the 400 pairs of sunglasses in inventory, the cost of overproducing is the sum of:
+  1. the additional warehousing costs plus
+  2. $400 \times  \$15.50
-Assuming that they can sell the 400 pairs of sunglasses in inventory, the cost of overproducing is the additional warehousing costs plus 400 × \$15.50 x 20% x fraction of the year the glasses are held until being sold.
-This calculation assumes that all of the variable advertising, distribution, and selling expenses are incurred when the sunglasses are sold, not manufactured.
+  x 20% x fraction of the year the glasses are held until being sold.
+- This calculation assumes that all of the variable advertising, distribution, and selling expenses are incurred when the sunglasses are sold, not manufactured.

 ## Kothari Inc.

 Kothari Inc. The telecom division of Kothari Inc. produces and sells 100,000